Donkemezuo/VConnect-App/README.md

  A user - friendly mobile App to connect users to support systems around them in Nigeria.
 It’s a mobile platform where users can share their stories and find support systems like NGOs, government agencies and other non-profit systems setup to assist the needy and vulnerable.
 NGOs on the other hand can also use this platform to recruit volunteers and also publicly raise funds to fund initiatives.

  # Note:
  Started this project as part of a course work within a limited time frame.
-Currently developing version 2.0 and the link to the repo is
+Currently developing version 2.0

 # With VConnect, Users can